6 Common Career Goals (And Examples)

 “What are your career goals?” sample answer: I recently earned my psychology degree and am rediscovering my love of design.
 I’m currently exploring ways to integrate both into my career.
 I’ve started taking introductory UX design courses and reading popular UX blogs.
 I’m hoping to connect with some UI designers within the company over the next few months to hear more about their experiences and responsibilities.

-Start achieving your goals
+Start building skills to reach your career goals

 Continuing to learn is an essential part of working toward any goal.
 If you find that your career goals require a specific area of knowledge, consider earning an online Professional Certificate with Coursera.
 Become job-ready in areas like data analysis, social media marketing, and UX design with courses from industry leaders like Google, Meta, and IBM.
 You’ll be able to learn at your own pace from anywhere with an internet connection and gain hands-on experience working with the skills you’re learning.